stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 windy region full of clouds of red dust.
 There are about 500 inhabitants besides the Indians on a neighbouring reservation; the principal occupation seeming to be agriculture.
 The soil is decently fertile, and the oil boom has not reached this part of the state.
-My train drew in at twilight, and I felt rather lost and uneasy&mdash;cut off from wholesome and every-day things&mdash;as it puffed away to the southward without me.
+My train drew in at twilight, and I felt rather lost and uneasy--cut off from wholesome and every-day things--as it puffed away to the southward without me.
 The station platform was filled with curious loafers, all of whom seemed eager to direct me when I asked for the man to whom I had letters of introduction.
 I was ushered along a commonplace main street whose rutted surface was red with the sandstone soil of the country, and finally delivered at the door of my prospective host.
-Those who had arranged things for me had done well; for Mr. Compton was a man of high intelligence and local responsibility, while his mother&mdash;who lived with him and was familiarly known as &ldquo;Grandma Compton&rdquo;&mdash;was one of the first pioneer generation, and a veritable mine of anecdote and folklore.
+Those who had arranged things for me had done well; for Mr. Compton was a man of high intelligence and local responsibility, while his mother--who lived with him and was familiarly known as  "Grandma Compton "--was one of the first pioneer generation, and a veritable mine of anecdote and folklore.

   That evening the Comptons summed up for me all the legends current among the